-Created by the Navy on 16 April 1987, the NAVSPECWARCOM only had the Naval Special Warfare Center (the training command) assigned to it.
-Naval Special Warfare Groups I and II (and their SEALs and Special Boat Units) were not assigned because the Navy argued that these organizations and their forces belonged to the Pacific and Atlantic fleets, respectively, and therefore not available for assignment to USSO-COM.
+Created by the Navy on 16 April 1987, the NAVSPECWARCOM only had the Naval Special Warfare (NSW) Center (the training command) assigned to it.
+NSW Groups I and II (and their SEALs (sea, air, land) and Special Boat Units) were not assigned because the Navy argued that these organizations and their forces belonged to the Pacific and Atlantic fleets, respectively, and therefore not available for assignment to USSOCOM.
 Secretary of the Navy James Webb and Navy leadership felt the assignment of the special warfare assets to USSOCOM would detract from their close relationship with the fleets.

 General Lindsay maintained that the special warfare forces rightfully belonged to USSOCOM since they were based in the United States.
-He reasoned that the groups' relationships to the fleets were no different than a Special Forces Group's assignment to a particular theater, and he wanted to integrate Naval Special Warfare (NSW) units with other SOF.
-On 23 October
+He reasoned that the groups' relationships to the fleets were no different than a SFG's assignment to a particular theater, and he wanted to integrate NSW units with other SOF.
+On 23 October 1987, Secretary Weinberger ruled in favor of USSOCOM.
+Accordingly, OPCON of the SEALs, Special Boat Units, and NSW groups passed to NAVSPECWARCOM on 1 March 1988, and that command assumed administrative control for these units on 1 October 1988.